UoA-CARES/pylon_camera/README.md

 ### Pylon Stereo Node

-This node will run two basler cameras with given names (default left/right) in a stereo pair with the exposure sync mode.
+This node will run two basler cameras with given names (default left/right) in a stereo pair with the desired sync mode.\
+There are three possible modes that the stereo cameras can operate in.

+#### Pylon Camera Async Mode (0)
+Asynchronous mode will run both cameras via the software triggers independently without the need for hardware synchronization.

-##### Pylon Camera Exposure Sync
+#### Pylon Camera Exposure Sync Mode (1)
 When the left camera is ready to capture (ready to expose) a pin is set high triggering the right camera.\
-Similar to the hardware trigger but the cameras are capturing continuously and self triggering.
+Similar to the Pin trigger but the cameras are capturing continuously and self triggering via the exposure pin.

 The trigger output on the left camera is wired into the trigger input on the right camera.\
 Trigger input is Pin 1 -> Line 3 on the right camera.\
 Triggering pin is Pin 1 -> Line 3 on the left camera.

+#### Pylon Camera Pin Mode (2)
+Pin mode sets a pin on each camera as an input that will trigger the cameras on a rising edge.
+The left camera has a pin setup that can be toggled via software to trigger the capture on each camera.\
+The left camera toggles the trigger pin to trigger both cameras.

+The trigger output on the left camera is wired into the trigger input on the left and right camera.\
+Trigger input is Pin 1 -> Line 3 on the left and right camera.\
+Triggering pin is Pin 3 -> Line 4 on the left camera.

-##### Subscribed Topics
+#### Subscribed Topics
 No Subscribed topics

-##### Published Topics
+#### Published Topics
 Topic names are all default names (left/right), they can be changed via setting parameters in the launch file and refer to the name of the camera.

 * Image